sleypner/asparser/README.md

 ## Environment Variables

-To run this project, you will need to rename `default_variables.env` to your `variables.env` file
+To run this project, you will need to rename `default_variables.env` to your `variables.env` file and fill it